SAP-samples/partner-reference-application/Tutorials/33b-Multi-Tenancy-Provisioning-Connect-B1.md

     2. Search for the `Application Wizard` *Extension* from SAP OS, published and verified by sap.com.
     4. Choose *Command Palette* under the *View* section.
     5. Enter *Open Template Wizard*.
-    6. Choose the *SAP Business One Web Client Extensions* generator, which enables users to create and package extensions for SAP Business One, Web Client.
+    6. Choose the *SAP Business One Web Client Extensions* generator, which enables users to create and package extensions for SAP Business One Web Client.
     7. Choose *Start*.
-    8. Provide application Information such as *ID*, *version*, *provider details* and choose *Next*.
+    8. Provide application information such as *ID*, *version*, *provider details*, and choose *Next*.
     9. As *Module Type*, choose *URL Mashup App* and choose *Next*.
-    10. Provide *module name* and *tile number*.
+    10. Provide a *module name* and *tile number*.
     11. Provide tile settings information, such as *title*, *subtitle*, *dimension*, *tile link method*, *link for the tile*, *decoration type* as *icon*, and the icon for tile as *sap-icon://microphone*.
-        > Note: The link for the tile is the URL of the SAP BTP application to be launched from the SAP Business One launchpad, for example, the **SAP BTP Application Poetry Slams Tenant URL**, you noted down in a previous step.
+        > Note: The link for the tile is the URL of the SAP BTP application to be launched from the SAP Business One launchpad, for example, the **SAP BTP Application Poetry Slams Tenant URL** you noted down in a previous step.

-        > Note: Refer to SAP Help Documentation [Creating a URL Mashup App](https://help.sap.com/docs/SAP_BUSINESS_ONE_WEB_CLIENT/e6ac71d18c7543828bd4463f77d67ff7/28461b436583429b9d17c2db43567323.html?q=Business%20One%20extension) for more information.
+        > Note: Refer to SAP Help documentation [Creating a URL Mashup App](https://help.sap.com/docs/SAP_BUSINESS_ONE_WEB_CLIENT/e6ac71d18c7543828bd4463f77d67ff7/28461b436583429b9d17c2db43567323.html?q=Business%20One%20extension) for more information.
     12. Choose package the application as *Yes* in the *Application Summary* section and choose *Finish*.
     13. An npm application is generated.
 In the folder *mta_archives*, a package of the type *mtar* is generated.
     14. Repeat the steps to add the Visitors application, too.
 Use the **SAP BTP Application Visitors Tenant URL** as link for the tile.

-2. Set up the SAP Business One, Web client in the SAP Business One Extension Manager.
+2. Set up the SAP Business One Web client in the SAP Business One Extension Manager.

 	1. Open *SAP Business One Extension Manager* using the URL _https://\<sap-business-one-server:port\>/ExtensionManager_.
     2. Open the *Extensions* tab.